tshepang/mrh/README.md

 and pokes them for various bits of info.

 **This is very unfinished**,
-and only displays paths of git repos;
+and only displays paths of git repos, as well as a count of uncommited changes;
 the following are just future plans:

 Show all repos: